Senn-01/voice-inbox-app/cursor_docs/projectRoadmap.md

 - ✅ Deployment configuration for Fly.io
 - ✅ Deployment to Fly.io (https://voice-inbox-api.fly.dev/)
 - ✅ Backend Whisper transcription endpoint
-- 🔄 iOS integration with backend transcription
+- 🔄 iOS integration with backend transcription testing

 ## Deployment Instructions

-To deploy the backend to Fly.io:
+The backend is deployed to Fly.io and can be accessed at https://voice-inbox-api.fly.dev/.

+For reference, the deployment steps were:

 1. Install the Fly CLI: `brew install flyctl`
 2. Login to Fly: `fly auth login`